HajerAlru/Assignment/README.md

 -   Age plot (Plot 3): Illustrates average spending by age group, with customisable color schemes.
 Hover over the bars to view specific spending amounts for each age group.
-Move the slider to adjust the dates and observe spending trends over different time periods
+Move the slider to adjust the dates and observe spending trends over different time periods.
     The chart reveals that the 18-34 age group tends to spend the most, followed by the 35-54 age group.

 ![GIF Recording 2024-04-26 at 2 13 32 pm](https://github.com/HajerAlru/Assignment/assets/168104134/a0ef7dcf-9905-42ab-96ea-779828f25685)